csharpd/todo_angularjs/notes.md

 ##Checking off the list of ToDos

 1. Add an input type with a ng-model="todo.done".
+The chechbox value now controls the todo.done value.

 <input type="checkbox" ng-model="todo.done">

-2. Dynamically bind the class to the todo.done property (true or false)
+2. Dynamically bind the class of the Todo to the todo.done property (true or false)

 	<span class="done-{{todo.done}}">{{todo.text}}</span>